dmccreary/graph-systems-thinking/docs/index.md

 as how to accelerate the adoption of
 Enterprise Knowledge Graphs (EKGs) in your organization.

+It 2023 we also started adding sample GenAI prompts to help teams use GenAI to promote Systems Thinking.

 Please let me know if you have any questions or feedback on this website.